 IOT CONTROL PANEL FOR MULTIPLE DEVICES

-An IoT control panel can display different devices that are integrated into it.
+An IoT control panel can display data of different devices that are integrated into it.
 A home security system dashboard will display security status for different devices installed in the house.
 These devices can be installed floor wise, on the main gate , garden area, etc. containing different sensors.
-The dashboard of home security will display real-time information regarding security for all the devices.
-Each device sensor will send different data that is stored and analysed separately.
+The dashboard of home security will display real time information regarding security for all the devices.
+Each device sensor will send different data that is stored and analyzed separately.
 The user can click on a particular location to check data for that location.

 ELECTRICITY CONSUMPTION MONITORING

-An electricity consumption monitor can be installed in factories, multistorey buildings, or offices to know each floor’s power consumption.
-The dashboard will show power failure, short-circuit, wiring issues, etc. In real-time.
+Electricity consumption monitoring can be installed in factories, multistorey buildings, or offices to know each floor’s power consumption.
+The dashboard will show power failure, short-circuit, wiring issues, etc. In real time.
 All these parameters can be visualised in different pictorial visuals.
 The system can save time and damage, which can be caused by power cuts in factories or buildings where every operation is dependent on the machinery.

 BUSINESS PRODUCTIVITY MANAGEMENT

 An effective dashboard is useful in making successful predictions.
 The production graph of the company’s different departments can be displayed on the dashboard, which can be used to predict the measures to increase the departments’ productivity.
 This can help in business growth as well as in increasing revenue.